-- -Afilenames: print the name of each file before type-checking it. - -Ashowchecks: print debugging information for each pseudo-assignment check (as performed by BaseTypeVisitor; see Section 31.7). - -AshowInferenceSteps: print debugging information about intermediate steps in method type argument inference (as performed by DefaultTypeArgumentInference).
+- -Afilenames: print the name of each file before type-checking it.
+This can be useful for determining that a long compilation job is making progress. - This option can also help to keep a Travis CI job alive (since Travis CI terminates any job that does not produce output for 10 minutes).
+This does not work if you are using Maven, because with forked compilation, the maven-compiler-plugin queues up all the output and then prints it at the end.
+(Also, the maven-compiler-plugin is buggy and sometimes doesn't print any output if it cannot parse it.) - -Ashowchecks: print debugging information for each pseudo-assignment check (as performed by BaseTypeVisitor; see Section 31.7). - -AshowInferenceSteps: print debugging information about intermediate steps in method type argument inference (as performed by DefaultTypeArgumentInference).